 Because of the importance of the matters involved in this Code, waivers will be granted only in limited circumstances and where such circumstances would support a waiver.
 Waivers of the Code may only be made by the Audit Committee and will be disclosed by the Company.

-Employees shall take all appropriate action to stop any known misconduct by fellow Employees or other Company personnel that violate this Code.
-Employees shall report any known or suspected misconduct to the Chairman of the Audit Committee or the Company's General Counsel.
+Employees shall take all appropriate action to stop any known misconduct by fellow Employees that violate this Code.
+Employees shall report any known or suspected misconduct to the Chairman of the Audit Committee or the Company's General Counsels.